 You may also want to teach students about budget constraints at this time (call them "consumption possibilities frontiers").
 This reinforces the idea of opportunity cost, and allows them to see how opportunity cost can be measured by the slope.
-Also, it will introduce students to the use of straight-line production possibilities frontiers (which appear in Chapter 3).
+Also, it will introduce students to the use of a straight-line production possibilities frontier (which is used in Chapter 3).
 However, be careful if you choose to do this as students often find the difference between straight-line and concave production possibilities frontiers challenging.